 That 5 extra years and $6,000 turned into a difference of almost $159,500.
 That is a lot of money that you can use to buy all the avocado toast you want.

 If you want to level up, take that money and put it into a Roth IRA account.
-Keep adding money each year, increasing it as your salary goes up until you max out at the $6,000 contribution limit.
+Keep adding money each year, increasing it as your salary goes up until you max out at the $6,000 contribution limit for 2022.
 Resist the temptation to take that money out.
-By the time you hit retirement you could have over a $1 million tax-free.
+By the time you hit retirement, you could have over $1 million tax-free.

 Don’t make the mistake I made in my twenties where I kept the majority of my money as cash in a bank savings or investment money market account earning a pitiful amount in interest that didn’t even come close to covering inflation.
 You do this and you are actually losing money as things cost more over time.